movementlabsxyz/movement-hack-temp/src/ch06-04-inventory.md

 A few important caveats about this experimental technology:

 **PLATFORM COMPATIBILITY:** the in-browser IDE does not work on touch-screens.
 The in-browser IDE has only been tested to work on Google Chrome 109 and Firefox 107.
-It definitely does not work in Safari.
+It might not work in older versions of Safari.

 **MEMORY USAGE:** the in-browser IDE uses a [WebAssembly](https://rustwasm.github.io/book/) build of [rust-analyzer](https://github.com/rust-lang/rust-analyzer), which can take up a fair amount of memory.
 Each instance of the IDE appears to take around ~300 MB.
 (Note: we have also received some reports of >10GB memory usage.)